AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Or, as I can see on my test that the page tested is "/", I could just change the text from the view file that matches the "/" route.
 Usually, this is the test that is right and the mistake is in the code.

 ---

+----- Here is how I would get visibility from the terminal on Ruby on Rails environment. -----

 This is a Ruby on Rails environment.
 So I can run 'rails s' and get visibility from the browser on the given address, here it is 'http://localhost:3000/'.